kylele3221/recipe-rating-prediction/index.md

 The raw dataset consisted of two separate files:

 - **RAW_recipes.csv:** Contained metadata and nutrition facts for each recipe.
-- **interactions.csv:** Contained user-submitted ratings for recipes.
+- **interactions.csv:** Contained user submitted ratings for recipes.

 These files were joined by matching recipe IDs so that each recipe could be paired with its corresponding ratings.
 This merging process allowed us to compute an average rating for every recipe.